lbke/ssr-theory/readme.md

 A request can be seen as a set of various attributes.

 However, there's a fact often overlooked in the Jamstack ecosystem: in accordance to our definition of server-side rendering, build-time server rendering *also* expects a request as its input.
-Not only because the user has to initially query a server, via an URL, to get some content, but also because this URL is actually used by the server to retrieve the right piece ofcontent.
+Not only because the user has to initially query a server, via an URL, to get some content, but also because this URL is actually used by the server to retrieve the right piece of content.
+The main difference with traditional per-request server-side rendering, is that the build-time rendering approach usually only uses the URL, and ignore the rest of the HTTP request.
+Again, we argue that even though existing frameworks have this approach, this

 Except that it is not a full HTTP request, but only some part of it: mainly the URL.